Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Categories of Quantum States for Bipartite Systems

 \subsection{Bell Local and Non-Local States}

-Based on LHVT the quantum states for bipartite composite systems may \emph{ also} be \emph{differently} divided into \emph{two other classes} - the \emph{Bell local} and the\emph{\ Bell-non-local }states.
+Based on LHVT the quantum states for bipartite composite systems may \emph{also} be \emph{differently} divided into \emph{two other classes} - the \emph{Bell local} and the \emph{Bell-non-local} states.
 We will refer to this scheme as the \emph{Local Hidden Variable Theory Classification Scheme} (LHVTCS).
 As we will see, there is \emph{no simple} relationship between the entangled states on the one hand and the Bell non-local states on the other, (nor between the separable states on the one hand and the Bell local states on the other).

-The \emph{Bell local} states are those for which the joint probability $ P(\alpha ,\beta |\Omega _{A},\Omega _{B},c)$ is given by the LHV theory expression (\ref{Eq.GeneralLocalHVTJointProb}) \emph{as well as} the quantum theory expression (\ref{Eq.QuantumJointProb}).
-In contrast, the \emph{Bell non-local} states are those for which there is \emph{no} LHV theory expression (\ref{Eq.GeneralLocalHVTJointProb}) for the joint probability - this is \emph{only} given by the quantum theory expression (\ref {Eq.QuantumJointProb}).
-As explained in many textbooks and articles (see for example \cite{Dalton16a}) the Bell local states obey the \emph{Bell inequalities} \cite{Bell65a}, and the existence of \emph{some} quantum states (such as the two qubit \emph{Bell states} \cite{Barnett09a}) for which the Bell inequalities are \emph{not} obeyed and which was confirmed experimentally shows that Einstein's hope that an underlying reality represented by a local hidden variable theory could underpin quantum theory is\emph{\ not} realised.
+The \emph{Bell local} states are those for which the joint probability $P(\alpha,\beta|\Omega_{A},\Omega_{B},c)$ is given by the LHVT expression (\ref{Eq.GeneralLocalHVTJointProb}) \emph{as well as} the quantum theory expression (\ref{Eq.QuantumJointProb}).
+In contrast, the \emph{Bell non-local} states are those for which there is \emph{no} LHVT expression (\ref{Eq.GeneralLocalHVTJointProb}) for the joint probability - this is \emph{only} given by the quantum theory expression (\ref{Eq.QuantumJointProb}).